hussainwali74/site-chatter/README.md

         from yt transcript create markdown blog
 `---`
 WpManager:
-    convert markdown blog to html post_manager, use wp_manager to add media under 3 sections of each blog
+    converts markdown blog to html post_manager, use wp_manager to add media under 3 sections of each blog

     wp_manager:
         upload blog